-1. Chair shall be a Chapter member residing in or familiar with conference
+1. Chair shall be a Chapter member residing in or familiar with conference city.

 2. Duties include defining and securing a conference site (including equipment/internet access); lodging (onsite or alternatives); catering (Meals/Receptions/Coffee Breaks, if any); tours/local attractions (pre/during/post-conference, if any); define costs and minimum attendance

 2. Duties include defining content scope of program/sessions; producing Call for Papers; evaluating paper submissions; determining Keynote Speaker (if any); acting as liaison with keynote presenters/session chairs; defining program-related costs (fee waivers for keynote, etc.)

 2. Duties include distributing Call for Papers; announcing conference; creating and distributing registration materials; compiling conference packets; defining promotional costs (mailing, supplies, etc.); creating website.

 2. Duties include compiling above conference costs and determining registration fee; recording pre-conference registration people and fees; coordinating with Promotion on name tags, registration list, etc.; staffing on-site conference registration/check-in if requested.

 1. Chair shall be current Chapter Past Chair

 2. Duties include seeking grant money (for fiscal period October-September) from ARLIS/NA for keynote speaker (due May 31) and seeking additional sponsors (book publishers, local sponsors, etc.) in consultation with the Society's Development Committee (Executive Board resolution, 2002).